AidenWebsploit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories permissions -> Add execute permisiions on directories 12-directory_permissions -> Change directory permissions at creation time 13-change_group -> Change the group of a certain file
+11-directories permissions -> Add execute permisiions on directories 12-directory_permissions -> Change directory permissions at creation time 13-change_group -> Change the group of a certain file 100-chnage_owner_and_group -> Change the owner and group in a single command